a swarm of insects that attack plants

 plague of robins, Sula came back to Medallion.

 Plague is being used metaphorically -- it would take a lot of insects to constitute a plague, so we're supposed to assume there is a very large number of robins.

-the rising of a body of water and its overflowing onto normally dry land
+the rising of a body of water and its overflowing onto land